jsoma/playfair-projects/checklist-story.md

     # Story issue checklist

-    PLEASE PASTE THIS AT THE END OF YOUR STORY ISSUE POST, **NOT AS THE FIRST COMMENT**.

     My pitch was (use the number): _

     - [ ] My pitch has been approved (see `PITCHING.md`)